Toluna-IP/tolunaintegratedpaneldocs/general/integrationprocess.md

 Along with each integration offering there come notifications (webhooks) that can be consumed by your platform to help with performance and security.
 Check our [notifications](/notifications) section to learn about the various notification types and their needed integration points.

 ## Step 9 - Test
 Once the required integration pints have been setup, please test the integration through mimicking member behavior and tracing the flow from start to finish.
-Please reach out with any questions or for help assistance.
+Please reach out for any questions or assistance.

 ## Step 10 - Go Live!
 Once tested and ready to go live, Toluna will move your integration to Production and issue updated culture-specific panel-GUIDs and an api key.
 You are then ready to route members through the integration.